 And the fact that it comes in individual servings also makes it ideal for parties and gatherings, trust me friend when I say everyone will ask for the recipe!

-Stir until the first bubble forms and Reduce to low heat and add the butter, stir for one more minute.
+Stir until the first bubble forms and reduce to low heat and add the butter, stir for one more minute.

-In the second bowl, mix in the cocoa powder to make the chocolate pudding.
+Then, in the second bowl, mix in the cocoa powder to make the chocolate pudding.